elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_tooling.md

 look at the `http://0.0.0.0:4000/` URL, you can think of that trailing slash as the default `/` route.

-Our test is expecting that the text "Welcome to Phoenix!" appears somewhere on the page, but remember that we replaced the default Phoenix page.
+Our test is expecting the text "Welcome to Phoenix!" to appear somewhere on the page, but remember that we replaced the default Phoenix page.

-Keep in mind that we don't have to have a full understanding of everything going on in the tests yet, we just want to get back to where everything is passing.
-In this case, it seems like it's a pretty quick fix, and we can just assert that the home page contains the word "Players" somewhere instead of "Welcome to Phoenix!".
-This is admittedly a brittle test that is subject to break when we make changes to our home page, but since we're making a video game platform it's likely that our home page is going to say "Players" somewhere anyway, and this test still does a good job of making sure that our home page is at least loading.
+Keep in mind that we don't need a full understanding of everything going on in the tests yet, and for now we just want to get back to where everything is passing.
+In this case, it seems like it's a quick fix, and we can just assert that the home page contains the word "Players" somewhere instead of "Welcome to Phoenix!".
+This is admittedly a brittle test that is subject to break when we make changes to our home page, but since we're making a video game platform, it's likely that our home page is going to say "Players" somewhere, and this test still does a good job of making sure that our home page is at least loading.
+Let's go ahead and update our test with the following:

 ```elixir
 defmodule Platform.Web.PageControllerTest do